pilatech/interactive-pricing-component-hub/README.md

 ### Useful resources

-- [An article on Smashing Magazine](https://www.smashingmagazine.com/2021/12/create-custom-range-input-consistent-browsers/) - Had a head-start into styling the range input element
+- [An article on Smashing Magazine](https://www.smashingmagazine.com/2021/12/create-custom-range-input-consistent-browsers/) - Gave me a head-start into styling the range input element

 ## Author